<

 Seattle, WA

-Mountain Madness was founded in 1984 by Scott Fischer, who later died on Everest in the 1996 disaster — a piece of climbing history that shapes the company’s culture and reputation.
-The current operation has rebuilt from that legacy into a credible NPS-permitted Denali operator with a deliberately smaller scale than Alpine Ascents or RMI.
-The company’s technical guiding heritage extends beyond Denali to Aconcagua, Cho Oyu, Mexican volcanoes, and Bolivia, with a peak portfolio comparable to AAI but with somewhat different operational emphasis.
+Mountain Madness was founded in 1984 by Scott Fischer, who later died on Everest in 1996 — history that shapes the company’s culture.
+The current operation has rebuilt into a credible NPS-permitted operator with a deliberately smaller scale than Alpine Ascents or RMI.
+Its technical guiding heritage extends to Aconcagua, Cho Oyu, Mexican volcanoes and Bolivia.

-The 2:6 guide ratio matches the premium-tier configurations, and the smaller commercial scale means Mountain Madness Denali clients tend to interact more directly with company leadership and senior guides than at the larger institutional operators.
-Pricing at $10,800 sits in the mid-tier, comparable to AMS and meaningfully below Alpine Ascents/RMI premium pricing.
-For climbers who specifically want a less institutional feel — smaller marketing presence, more direct guide-leader access, technical climbing heritage — Mountain Madness is the cleanest boutique-scale option among the NPS concessionaires.
-For climbers who specifically want institutional polish and broader brand recognition, Alpine Ascents or RMI offer more of that.
+The 2:6 ratio matches premium configurations, and the smaller scale means clients interact more directly with company leadership and senior guides.
+Pricing at $10,800 sits in the mid-tier, comparable to AMS and below the premium pricing of Alpine Ascents and RMI.
+For climbers wanting a less institutional feel — smaller marketing presence, direct guide-leader access, technical heritage — it is the cleanest boutique option among the concessionaires.

 What they do well